-A parent/guardian should submit a written request to the Chicago Public Schools, ODLSS, either by U.S. mail to 42 W. Madison, 3rd Floor, Chicago, IL 60602; email section504@cps.edu or calling 773/553-1800.
+A parent/guardian should submit a written request to the Chicago Public Schools, ODLSS, either by U.S. mail to 42 W. Madison, 3rd Floor, Chicago, IL 60602; by email to section504@cps.edu or by calling 773-553-1800.
 The request should indicate whether the request is for mediation, identify the student, the school, and the disagreement, such as identification, evaluation, accommodations, implementation, etc.

-If the parent/guardian has requested mediation, the District will select a neutral mediator to conduct the mediation.
+If the parent/guardian has requested mediation, CPS will select a neutral mediator to conduct the mediation.